-Trade at your best by choosing the best CFD broker in 2019
+Trade at your best by choosing top CFD brokers in 2020

 What is spread betting and what are CFDs?

 Both spread betting and contract for difference (CFDs) are derivative instruments that allow traders to speculate on the price of an underlying instrument without actually owning it.
 The main difference between the two is spread betting instruments have an expiry date and are excluded from capital gains tax in the UK.
 Most CFDs have no expiry date making them perpetual instruments and are subject to capital gains tax in the UK.